Pressure

 Atmospheric Pressure

 The atmosphere is a thin layer of air surrounding the Earth, about in depth.
-The atmosphere gets less dense as you go higher up.
+The atmosphere gets less dense as you go higher up, as there are fewer air particles in a given volume.
+This is why people who hike to high altitudes, like the top of Mount Everest, need to carry oxygen tanks.

 Atmospheric pressure is created by air molecules colliding with surfaces.
 Every time an air molecule bounces off your skin, it exerts a tiny force.
 When you add up all the billions and billions of collisions happening every second, you get atmospheric pressure.

-At sea level, there's a lot of air above you - the entire atmosphere is pressing down.
-But as you climb a mountain or go up in a plane, there's less air above you.
-Less air above -> less weight of air -> less force acting on surfaces -> lower pressure.
+At sea level, there's a lot of air above you - the entire atmosphere is pressing down on you.
+But as you climb a mountain or go up in a plane, there's less and less air above you.
+Less air above -> less weight acting down -> less force per unit area -> lower pressure.

 Think of it like being at the bottom of a swimming pool versus being near the surface.
 At the bottom, you have the whole depth of water above you creating pressure.
 Near the surface, there's hardly any water above you, so less pressure.
 The same principle applies to the atmosphere.